onflow/flip-fest/README.md

 ### Help

 Your point-of-contact (PoC) will be the first person to contact for help regarding your specific issue.
 They may help you connect with others as needed to help you solve your problem.
 Outside of that, core contributors to Flow will be available on our Discord to answer any comments, concerns, or questions.
-They will also answer questions on Github through discussions, issues, and PRs.
+They will also answer questions on GitHub through discussions, issues, and PRs.
 You can also use our [directory](https://github.com/onflow/flip-fest/blob/main/resources/flow-team-directory.csv) to find potential members to connect with via any of the channels listed.

 ### Useful Links